bebound/nikola_blog/posts/some-useful-shell-tools.md

 ### [Prezto](https://github.com/sorin-ionescu/prezto)

 A zsh configuration framework.
-Provides auto completion, prompt thems and lots of modules to work with other useful tools.
-I exremely love the `agnoster` theme.
+Provides auto completion, prompt theme and lots of modules to work with other useful tools.
+I extremely love the `agnoster` theme.

 ![agnoster](/images/agnoster.png)